PatrickMaiyer/Portapack_Wiki/PortaPack-Versions.md

 There are many different versions of PortaPack, mainly due to Chinese’s Companies putting their own take of the design such as adding a larger screen, adding charging or changing the main chip due to price and availability.

+**Most manufactures changes components frequently without noticing anyone, thus you should always ask the vendor the compatibility of their hardware before you buy, even if a specific vendor/store/seller already has a lot of positive reviews.**

 The current list is:

  Version|Compatible|Screen size| AK4951 Codec| WM8731 SSOP Codec| WM8731L QFN Codec| CPLD| INS 8002E Audio amp| LTK 8002D Audio amp| CS 8122S Audio amp|